ksm/SwiftInFlux/README.md

 ### Initializers that return nil

-Cocoa initializers do not return optionals, but they may return nil.
-If an initializer returns nil into a non-optional variable or constant you will crash when trying to access it.
+Swift initializers cannot return an optional type, but imported initializers from Objective-C classes might return nil.
+If an imported initializer returns nil into a non-optional variable or constant you will crash when trying to access it.

+The workaround is to assign the returned variable to an optional variable.

 > Yep, this is a known problem and mentioned in the Xcode release notes.
 You can expect progress here in a subsequent beta.
 >